Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 Mix the other 50 g of egg whites with the almond/sugar mixture by incorporating them with a rubber spatula.
 Add a coloring of your choice.

-When the meringue is completely cooled—about 40?—stop the mixer.
-Take the bit of meringue stuck to the beaters, apply a dab to the 4 corners of each piece of parchment paper or silicone mat so that they stick to the baking sheet while you pipe the shells.
+When the meringue is completely cooled—about 40°—stop the mixer.
+Take the bit of meringue stuck to the beaters, apply a dab to the 4 corners of each piece of parchment paper or silicone paper so that they stick to the baking sheet while you pipe the shells.
 Incorporate the meringue to the almond mixture.
 Starting from the middle, work the spatula from the bottom towards the top.
 Do this for about 2 to 3 minutes, and you should have a shiny, smooth, pliable, quasi-liquid mixture that resembles magma.

 When you lift the spatula, a thick magma-esque ribbon of batter should fall back down in to the bowl.
-This is the key step of “macaronnage.”
+This is the key step of “macaroonnage.”
 If you haven’t reach this point before forming your shells, they will have a tiny peak at the top instead of rounded cap.

 Transfer the batter to the pastry bag and pipe small, evenly-space dollops onto your baking sheet.
-With the 50 g version of the recipe, I get exactly 100 shells, in other words 50 macarons total.
+With the 50 g version of the recipe, I get exactly 100 shells, in other words 50 macaroons total.

 You might find it necessary to tap the baking sheets on the counter to ensure that all your shells are smoothed down.